IdentityPython/JWTConnect-Python-OidcRP/doc/source/rp_handler.rst

 RP handler API
 --------------

-A session is defined as the services used to cope with authorization/authentication for one user starting with the authorization request.
+A session is defined as a sequence of services used to cope with authorization/authentication for one user starting with the authorization request.

 Tier 1 API
 ----------